kworam/ProcScript/README.md

     });

-Note that the block function `doIt` calls the undefined function `undefinedFunction()` which causes a JavaScript error.
-If you run this Proc like this:
+Note that block function `doIt` calls `undefinedFunction()` which causes a JavaScript error.
+If you run this Proc like so:

 	var p = new CatchFinallyProc({});
 	p.run();